Hamza119612/devops-universal-starter/README.md

 8. [License](#license)

 ## Introduction
-This project is a comprehensive starter kit for building and deploying a microservices application using Next.js, NestJS, and MongoDB.
+This project is a comprehensive starter kit for building and deploying a microservices application using React, NestJS, and MongoDB.
 It is designed to incorporate best practices in CI/CD, monitoring, logging, and infrastructure management, providing a robust framework for modern software development and deployment.
 This starter kit aims to simplify the setup process, making it easier for developers to focus on building features rather than configuring infrastructure.

 ## Key Technologies
-- **Frontend:** Next.js (with optional state management tools like Redux)
+- **Frontend:** React (with optional state management tools like Redux)
 - **Backend:** Nest.js
 - **Database:** MongoDB
 - **Caching:** Redis (optional)

 ## DevOps Practices
-- **Infrastructure as Code:** Terraform
+- **Infrastructure as Code:** Terraform (optional)
 - **Containerization:** Docker
-- **Orchestration:** Kubernetes
+- **Orchestration:** Kubernetes (Minikube for local development)
-- **CI/CD Pipelines:** Jenkins / GitLab CI
+- **CI/CD Pipelines:** GitLab CI, GitHub Actions
 - **Monitoring & Logging:** Prometheus, Grafana, ELK Stack
+- **Package Management:** Helm

 ## Testing Frameworks
 - **Frontend Tests:** Cypress